 Line D. _______ , _______ . . . _______ , _______

 Line F. _______ , _______

 Line G. _______

-Now that you know how to write a diamante poem, I encourage you to write many more!
+Now that your kids know how to write a diamante poem, I’m sure they’ll want to write many more!

 Poetry doesn’t have to be boring!
 Your kids will love Let’s Write Imagery Poems!
 This digital resource lets them have fun with words as they learn about the poetic devices and figures of speech that make poems so much fun to read!